roy656/roy656/README.md

 </br>

 # 👨🏻‍💻 "Hello I am a developer with
-patience, persistence, and kindness. !"
+# patience, persistence, and kindness!
 </br>
 </br>
 </br>